ethantkoenig/fro/docs/api.rst

         parser.parse_str("1234")  # fails

         # The last one is tricky.
 When r"a*b*c*" tries to chomp "1234", it fails to chomp.
-        # Then, when r"[0-9]{3}" tries to chomp "1234", it chomps off "123", leaving behind "4"
+        # Then, when r"[0-9]{3}" tries to chomp "1234", it chomps off "123", leaving behind
-        # This is the first successful chomp, this is what the variable parser chomps.
-However,
+        # "4".
+This is the first successful chomp, so this is what the variable parser chomps.
-        # since the variable parser did not chomp the entire string "1234", it fails to parse it.
+        # However, since the variable parser did not chomp the entire string "1234", it fails
+        # to parse it.

 .. py:function:: chain(func[, name=None])